 *As an Amazon Associate we earn from qualifying purchases.
 The price to you remains the same.

 Antifreeze is a common substance that we use in our vehicles.
 Like transmission fluid, it’s an essential part of car maintenance.
 That’s because it’s important for regulating the temperature of your car’s engine during cold months of the year.
+So, how to get antifreeze out of carpet?

 It’s easy to spill antifreeze on the floor, however, and create a bit of a mess.
 If this happens to you, you can get rid of the spill with a few simple steps.